zaedulislam/Machine_Learning_Projects/Cereal/README.md

 **Key Stakeholders**: The key stake holders are all individuals who consume cereal on regular basis for breakfast or dinner or even as a snack.

+## 2. Literature Survey
+There have been no comprehensive reviews of the relation of breakfast cereal consumption to nutrition and health.
+Breakfast cereal consumption is associated with diets higher in vitamins and minerals and lower in fat but is not associated with increased intakes of total energy or sodium or risk of dental caries.
+Most studies on the nutritional impact are cross-sectional, with very few intervention studies, so breakfast cereal consumption may be a marker of an overall healthy lifestyle.
+Breakfast cereals have become immensely popular in fast-moving countries, as they provide a bowl full of nutrients in a short and simple way.

+So, this report may help to those who want a healthy breakfast by given them proper data analysis.

+## 3. Dataset Description

 **Data source:** [Healthy Breakfast Story](https://dasl.datadescription.com//Stories/HealthyBreakfast.html) at StatLab ( http://lib.stat.cmu.edu/ )